Project

 Ministerio de Sanidad

-National Plan on Drug – PNSD (Spain)
+Government Delegation for the National Plan on Drugs – DGPNSD (Spain)

-The Government Delegation for the National Plan on Drugs (DGPND) of Spain is a governing body of the Ministry of Health, which is responsible for the direction, promotion, general coordination and supervision of the services responsible for updating and execution of the National Plan on Drugs.
-In the scope ofthe competences ofthe Ministry ofHealth, the DGPND assumes the impulse of the policies ofreduction ofthe demand ofthe drug consumption and of prevention, treatment, social incorporation and harm reduction related to addictive behaviours programmes.
-The DGPND analyses the drug problem from a global and integrated perspective, affecting multiple variables in society.
-Under this approach, it is necessary to act in a coordinated and joint manner in the different fields of action.
-In this work scheme, international cooperation constitutes an area ofspecial importance that enables the active participation of Spain in all the multilateral forums where it deals with the drug phenomenon as well as the development of bilateral collaborative relations with countries.
+The Government Delegation for the National Plan on Drugs (DGPNSD) is the governing body of the Ministry of Health of Spain responsible for the direction, promotion, general coordination and supervision of the National Plan on Drugs.
+The DGPNSD assumes the impulse of the drug demand reduction policies, including the prevention, treatment, social incorporation and harm reduction related to addictive behaviours programmes.
+The DGPND analyses the drug problem from a global and integrated perspective, acting in a coordinated and joint manner throughout different fields of action.
+Within this approach, international cooperation constitutes an area of special importance for the DGPNSD, as it enables the participation of Spain in all multilateral forums related to the drug phenomenon, as well as the development of bilateral relations with third countries and setting an strategic partnership with the international cooperation initiatives led by Spain on drug policies such as CADAP or COPOLAD.

 Technical support